Poster Pop — The Art of Poster Artists on Pop Merchandise

 Poster Pop produces art stickers and other art merchandise from the unique art and designs from a great group of 1990s and 2000’s concert poster artists.

-Poster Pop sold at the big International trade shows in Vegas, NYC, and San Diego.
-We set up booths at San Diego Comic-con, ASR, MAGIC, Viva Las Vegas, and other local So Cal Car and Tiki Shows.
-“We sold around the world, and beyond”, as founder Matt Getz likes to say.
+Poster Pop set up booths at the big International trade shows in Vegas, NYC, and San Diego.
+We did the original San Diego Comic-Con, ASR, MAGIC, Viva Las Vegas, and other local So Cal Car and Tiki Shows.

 Poster Pop Viva Las Vegas Booth 2012